beepscore/SpotifyStreamer/README.md

 ### bug: Navigate from tracks "back" to artists re-shows keyboard
 Navigate "back" shows previous search field and artists list as desired but re-shows keyboard.
+This used to happen every time.
+Added searchView.clearFocus.
+Bug still happens occasionally.
+Timing dependent?

 ### onCreate vs onCreateView
 Is it considered best practice to do as much work as possible in onCreate?